WD-Scott/MonteCarlo-Simulator/README.md

 ###### Parameters:
 - ``rolls``: int
 ##### ``show_play(self, form = 'wide')``:
 A method that shows the user the results of the most recent play.
 Takes a parameter to return the dataframe in narrow or wide form.
 This parameter defaults to wide form.
 This parameter raises an exception if the user passes an invalid option.
-The narrow form of the dataframe will have a two column index with:
+The narrow form of the dataframe will have a two-column index with:
 - the roll number
 - the die number
 - a column for the face rolled